 Agate Creek is a 12.9 mile lightly trafficked out and back trail located near Yellowstone National Park, Wyoming that features a river and is rated as difficult.
-The trail offers a number of activity options and is accessible from May until October.
+The trail offers a number of activity options and is best used from May until October.